tikv/sig-transaction/design/async-commit/README.md

 # Parallel commit

 This directory contains design documentation for parallel commit.
-Design is work-in-progress and implementation has not yet started.
+Implementation is in progress, see [project summary](project-summary.md).

-Implementation is tracked in a [TiKV project](https://github.com/tikv/tikv/projects/34).
+Implementation is tracked in a [tracking issue](https://github.com/tikv/sig-transaction/issues/36) and [TiKV project](https://github.com/tikv/tikv/projects/34).

 ## Overview